Promoting Equity in Education

-ACT provided fee waivers to more than 650,000 students who have demonstrated financial need so that they could take the ACT test for free.
-Those waivers, a value of $36 million, are just the start to help level the playing field for all students.
+ACT provided fee waivers to more than 500,000 students who have demonstrated financial need so that they could take the ACT test for free.
+Those waivers, are just the start to help level the playing field for all students.

-Free Access to ACT Online Prep & Online Prep Live
+Free Access to ACT Online Prep & Rapid Review - All Access

 Students who use fee waivers to register for the ACT test automatically receive free access to a convenient online test preparation resource – ACT® Online Prep™.
 Operational on any device, the prep aids students for the test by evaluating their academic strengths and areas for development.

 In addition, the students automatically receive free access to ACT® Rapid Review™—All Access, which provides live, online instruction, and a comprehensive video library to replay featured content.